PavanendraBaahubali/UserTask/Readme.md

 - **express**: Express is a fast, unopinionated, minimalist web framework for Node.js.
 It is used for building web applications and APIs.
 Express provides a robust set of features to develop web and mobile applications, such as routing, middleware support, and template rendering.

 - **mongoose**: Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
 It manages relationships between data, provides schema validation, and offers a straightforward query API for interacting with MongoDB.
 Mongoose is particularly useful for defining models and handling database operations in a structured manner.

+- **bcryptjs**: This library is used for hashing and comparing passwords, providing secure user authentication by hashing passwords before storing them in the database.

+- **jsonwebtoken**: It allows the creation and verification of JSON Web Tokens (JWTs) for securely transmitting information between parties, often used for user authentication and authorization in web applications.

 ### Establishing Data Base Connection